 Accident and health insurance is provided to students enrolled at the University.
 An insurance plan is designed specifically for students of the Southern University System.
 All students are automatically enrolled in the insurance plan at registration and the premium for coverage is included in their tuition fees.
 The policy is designed to supplement any other coverage a student or their family may have.
 Contact the Office of the Vice Chancellor for Student Affairs or the Counseling Center for more information and to obtain an insurance brochure.

 ADA/504 COMPLIANCE

-Southern University at Shreveport is in compliance with the regulations of the Americans with Disabilities Act.
+Southern University at Shreveport ensures equal opportunity for all qualified students with disabilities at SUSLA.
 The Counseling Center coordinates compliance.
 Anyone with special needs should contact the Counseling Center and/or the Office of Human Resources.